 The certificate should mention the guarantor of the piece it describes.
 A detailed certificate is only useful if there is a guarantor for its accuracy.
 A guarantee along the lines of ‘Not satisfied, your money back’ leaves too much room for sale tricks.
 Such a provision is not a guarantee of the piece’s authenticity.

 To prevent a buyer from substituting a falsification for the sold piece, each work leaves our collection matted and closed at the back.
 This allows for a matching of the piece and its Certificate of Authenticity, showing that both are from the WUYT-collection.

 Our certificate registration system

 Each piece that leaves the WUYT-collection has a unique registration number consisting of seven letters and numbers:

 Pos.
 1&2: The last two numbers of the year of issuing

 Pos.
 3: The month of issuing from A to H and J to M

 Pos.
 6: Place of application for a Certificate

 Pos.
 7: The serial number for the day of issuing

-Number 06J23G4, for instance, means this is the Fourth work that left our collection (in Good condition) on September 23rd in 2006.
+Number 06J23G4, for example, means the fourth work that leaves the gallery on September 23 in 2006.